 The Silhouette Curio comes with 4 unique functions, it can easily cut or emboss, even etch materials.
 We like the dual carriage function and the 5 mm clearance.
 But it does have a small cutting capacity, some stuff you have to buy separately, not to mention it lacks auto blade or Bluetooth support.

 If you get past that, however, the product is really good for what it is and you should consider giving it a try especially if you’re a creative person.
 Also, you can check here the Silhouette cameo starter kit review another Silhouette Cutting Machine.

-Helen is a freelance writer and editor who enjoys covering lifestyle, home, and DIY topics.
-She also helps teach clinical skills to medical students as a standardized patient (most people never heard one, but it’s a real thing!).
+Helen is a professional writer and editor who enjoys covering lifestyle, home, and DIY topics.
+He is an expert on DIY-related projects and has helped thousands in their crafting journey.
 When not writing, she’s most likely watching comedy videos, reading, knitting, taking ballet class, or trying to get outside.